Dear All,

 From India, Bangalore

-The Factories Act, (applicable to factories only) has specifically mentioned that any weekly off, holidays intervening two 'annual leave with wages' or simply earned leave, shall not be counted as leave but should be allowed as holiday or weekly off day, as the case may be.
-This is because an employee 'earns' earned leave based on the days he was physically present in the factory and he will not earn leave for the weekly off days, holidays or days he was on leave.
-As such, if you have grated continuous 20 days leave, then any weekly off or holiday should not be counted as leave but only as off/ holiday.
+The Factories Act (applicable to factories only) specifically mentions that any weekly off or holidays intervening two 'annual leave with wages' or simply earned leave shall not be counted as leave but should be allowed as a holiday or weekly off day, as the case may be.
+This is because an employee 'earns' earned leave based on the days he was physically present in the factory, and he will not earn leave for the weekly off days, holidays, or days he was on leave.
+As such, if you have granted continuous 20 days of leave, then any weekly off or holiday should not be counted as leave but only as off/holiday.

-If you extend the same principle to other establishments, any leave the accrual of which is on the basis of number of days worked in the previous year, it should be without any weekly off or holidays intervening.
-Leaves like Casual leave or sick leave which is always a whole number fixed for the year, can be made continuous.
-An employee falling sick on Saturday is presumed to be sick on Sunday also if he is sick on Monday also.
-He cannot say that I was alright on Sunday.
-Maternity leave is a wholesome fixed and is continuous for 26 weeks and the same should include all weekly off and holidays and she cannot demand holidays and weekly off days separately.
+If you extend the same principle to other establishments, any leave, the accrual of which is based on the number of days worked in the previous year, should be without any weekly off or holidays intervening.
+Leaves like casual leave or sick leave, which are always a whole number fixed for the year, can be made continuous.
+An employee falling sick on Saturday is presumed to be sick on Sunday also if he is sick on Monday.
+He cannot say that he was alright on Sunday.
+Maternity leave is a wholesome fixed and is continuous for 26 weeks, and the same should include all weekly off and holidays, and she cannot demand holidays and weekly off days separately.

 From India, Kannur